stephendade/rockblock2mav/README.md

-# rockblock2mav
-RockBlock to MAVLink gateway.
+# RockBlock to MAVLink gateway

-Simple Python script for sending and receiving MAVLink messages using the RockBlock SBD modems.
+Simple Python script for sending and receiving MAVLink messages using the RockBlock SBD modems, allowing **worldwide** telemetry with an ArduPilot platform.

 This gateway runs on the GCS, and will send/recieve MAVLink messages between the GCS and RockBlock servers.